presidentbeef/brat/README.md

 # More Fun

-Try using Brat interactively with `./brat -i`
+Try using Brat interactively by starting it without passing in a file name: `./brat`

 # Even more fun